 In April 1999, the third and current Home opened its doors to a new, state-of-the-art facility adjacent to the building erected in 1971.
 It has a resident capacity of 96 and features four separate floors for different levels of care such as rehabilitation and dementia.
 The old nursing home was converted into The Zaban Tower, which provides independent and assisted living for low income seniors.

 In 2009, a merger with The Cohen Home in Johns Creek added assisted living to the range of services for the elderly.
 Land was also acquired to develop an additional assisted living community in Dunwoody.
-Named for former President of the Home Stephen M. Berman, Berman Commons Assisted Living & Memory Care will be located adjacent to the campus of the Marcus Jewish Community Center.
+Named for former President of the Home Stephen M. Berman, Berman Commons Assisted Living & Memory Care opened in March 2015 and is located adjacent to the bustling campus of the Marcus Jewish Community Center of Atlanta.

-Change will continue to be a constant at The William Breman Jewish Home, for needs will change, and responsiveness to the residents’ needs has always been and will continue to be the defining force that shapes programming.
+Change will continue to be a constant at Jewish Home Life Communities, for needs will change, and responsiveness to the residents’ needs has always been and will continue to be the defining force that shapes programming.

 1941 Campaign launched to establish a home for the Jewish aged